copperspice/cs_libguarded/README.md

 ### Presentations

-For additional information on multithreading refer to my presentations:
+Multiple videos discussing libGuarded and multithreading can be found on the following pages:

-www.copperspice.com/presentations.html
+www.copperspice.com/presentations.html <br>
+www.youtube.com/copperspice